- Positive Youth Development

 Educate students and train school personnel on preventing student violence

 School violence is a national crisis resulting from deeper, more complex issues rooted in familial and community trauma.
 NIOS provides support to students to help them manage and heal from the challenges they face at home and in their communities.
 The program uses a trauma-focused approach, where students can gain the skills needed to reduce violent behaviors while addressing the root cause of the issue.

 Our thoughts lead to actions, and those actions lead to feelings about ourselves, which in turn lead to more thoughts.
 When that cycle is positive, students want to learn.
 When they feel good about themselves, they take positive action like self-improvement and self-honesty.
 NIOS teaches and reinforces these concepts to help students understand how this approach can influence their daily decisions.

 This strategy includes gamification principles to reinforce positive behaviors in students and virtual learning opportunities.
-The program also consists of an evidence-based training that teaches participants how to identify, understand, and respond to a youth experiencing a mental health crisis.
+The program also consists of evidence-based training that teaches participants how to identify, understand, and respond to youth experiencing a mental health crisis.

 NIOS funded by the Department of Justice, Bureau of Justice Assistance (BJA).